Oigen cast iron (history, how to use, care for your cast-iron)

 Enamel is nonporous and easy to clean.

-Lacquering is the most popular method for protecting the exterior surface of cast iron teapot and kettles.
+Lacquering is the most popular method for protecting the exterior surface of cast iron teapots and kettles.

 And it gives a very pleasing shiny appearance.

-However, seasoning is the method used on the exterior of the company’s cookware range.
+However, an oil seasoning is used on the exterior of the company’s cookware range.

 Two Oigen foundry workers inspecting cast-iron for imperfections.